avexyli/Koprulu-Blog/_posts/2024-04-05-crossover-post-rerelease.markdown

 _To help Zerg player unit production we're reducing the spawn delay for all Zerg town buildings as well as increasing the max amount of Larvae that can be idle at each building._

+* Reduced Hatchery Costs from 300 Minerals -> 250
+* Increased morph time of Lair 60 -> 80
+* Increased morph time of Hive 60 -> 100
+* Reduced Spore Colony morph time from 21 -> 16
-* Overlords are no longer Detectors by Default
+* **Overlords are no longer Detectors by Default**
     - Overlords now Require Antennae Upgrade to become Detectors
+* Increased Overlord Speed upgrade research time 43 -> 60
-* Reduced Ultralisk Weapon Attack period from 0.9375 -> 0.8437
+* Reduced the Overlord Speed from 0.9375 -> 0.6445
-* Reduced Devourer costs from 250 Minerals -> 200 and 150 Vespene -> 125
+* Reduced the Overlord Acceleration from 1.6875 -> 1.0625
-* Increased Devourer Supply Cost from 2 -> 3
 * Queen's Parasite now has a duration of 168 seconds.
-* Reduced Hatchery Costs from 300 Minerals -> 250
+* Increased 'Spawn Broodling' research time 60 -> 140.
 * Reduced Hydralisk supply cost from 2 -> 1
 * Reduced Hydralisk Weapon Attack Period from 0.9375 -> 0.8437
+* Reduced Hydralisk range upgrade research time 100 -> 79
+* Reduced Hydralisk speed upgrade research time 100 -> 90
+* Reduced Ultralisk Weapon Attack period from 0.9375 -> 0.8437
+* Reduced Mutalisk Vespene Costs from 100 -> 75
+* Reduced Mutalisk Weapon Attack period from 1.875 -> 1.5246
+* Reduced Devourer Morph mineral cost from 150 -> 100
+* Increased Devourer Supply Cost from 2 -> 3
 * Increased Guardian Speed from 1.406 -> 2.25
 * Reduced Guardian Weapon Attack Period from 1.875 -> 1.5
 * Increased the Guardian Weapon Range from 8 -> 10
-* Reduced Guardian Vespene Cost from 200 -> 175
 * Increased Guardian Supply Cost from 2 -> 4
-* Reduced the Mutalisk Vespene Costs from 100 -> 75
-* Reduced Mutalisk Weapon Attack period from 1.875 -> 1.5246
-* Reduced the Overlord Speed from 0.9375 -> 0.6445
-* Reduced the Overlord Acceleration from 1.6875 -> 1.0625
 * Adjusted incorrect Scourge cost values from 24 Minerals -> 25 and 74 Vespene -> 75
 * Dark Swarm now reduces ranged damage by 90% and ranged spell damage by 55%
+* Zerg units now unburrow correctly when lifted by Phoenixes

 ***